MyLifeUa/MyLife/README.md

 - **Web application** (Doctor and patient)
 - **Web application for analytics** (Administrator)

-(Diagrama 2.5.1 aqui)
+(Diagram 2.5.1 here)

 #### 2.4.1.
 Web Application Patient [Tom1k]

 - **Check health measures** (_Priority: High_)
-Through the web application the user (patient) is supposed to be able to check the state of his condition and closely follow significant health measurements.
+Through the web application, the user (patient) is supposed to be able to check the state of his condition and closely follow significant health measurements.

 - **Create a training plan** (_Priority: Medium_)
-The user will be able to create a training plan, selecting the amount of repetitions and sets of a short selection of exercises and create a final plan.
+The user will be able to create a training plan, selecting the number of repetitions and sets of a short selection of exercises and create a final plan.

 - **Communicate with the medic** (_Priority: Low_)
 In a future phase of development, the user will be able to communicate with the doctor through the app, to facilitate patient-doctor communication.

 #### 2.4.2.
 Web Application Doctor [Tom1k]

-- **View patients foodlogs** (_Priority: High_)
+- **View patients food logs** (_Priority: High_)
-The doctor is supposed to be able to view his assigned patients foodlogs and check if there is an uncommon pattern or if the patient has been correctly following the prescribed diet.
+The doctor is supposed to be able to view his assigned patient's food logs and check if there is an uncommon pattern or if the patient has been correctly following the prescribed diet.

 - **Check patients measurements** (_Priority: High_)
-The doctor will also be able to view the patients health measurements, so he can extrapolate that data and formulate hypothesis.
+The doctor will also be able to view the patient's health measurements, so he can extrapolate that data and formulate a hypothesis.

 - **Add new patients** (_Priority: Medium_)
 The doctor will also be able to add patients to his watch list so he can start tracking them through the app.